jfernandezr/puppet-preseed/README.md

 recursively the config files from there.

-The permissions applied to the copied files are the ones set by the package installation, or if the file did not previously existed, "root.root rw-r--r--"
+The permissions applied to the copied files are the ones set by the package installation, or if the file did not previously existed, `root.root rw-r--r--`

 The default locations are under the `${::fqdn}/config/${package}` directory and then the `config/${package}` directory.